ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   The TAM MUST expire the token value after receiving the first response containing the token value and ignore any subsequent messages that have the same token value.

+supported-ciphersuites
+: The supported-ciphersuites parameter lists the ciphersuites supported by the TAM.
+If this parameter is not present, it is to be treated the same as if it contained all ciphersuites defined in this document that are listed as "MUST".
+Details about the ciphersuite encoding can be found in {{ciphersuite}}.

 data-item-requested
 : The data-item-requested parameter indicates what information the TAM requests from the TEEP